yam-finance/yam-protocol/README.md

 # 🍠  YAM Protocol  🍠
 ## The Protocol
 YAM protocol is a cryptocurrency built on the Ethereum blockchain.
-It is designed to create a soft price peg against any reserve asset by leveraging an elastic monetary supply to reward holders and a protocol governed treasury.
+It is designed to create a soft price peg (but could be valueless) against any reserve asset by leveraging an elastic monetary supply to reward holders and a protocol governed treasury.

 The token inflates and deflates its monetary supply in order to stabilze its peg (called a rebase).
 It is innovative by adding a treasury building mechanism into the rebase.

+In a sense, YAM = AMPL + COMP + YFI + MKR.
+Rebasing mechanism akin to Ampleforth.
+COMP style-governance.
+YFI distribution.
+Maker peg creation.

+That said, there is no guarantees around the peg.
+It may trade at a fraction of the intended peg, or much higher.
+Its price is determined by the market, with some reflexive mechanisms to promote but not ensure the peg.

 ## The Token
 The core YAM token uses yCRV as the reserve currency, which is roughly a $1 peg.
 Each inflating rebase, a portion of tokens is minted and used to build up the treasury.
 This treasury is then in complete ownership of $YAM holders via governance.